Configuration file

 opentool = rifle

-# Use ranger as a file browser, a nice python program
+# Use "ranger" as a file browser

 file-browser = ranger